-Short Term Accommodation uses in the following instances do not require Development Approval:
+Short Term Accommodation uses in the following instances do not require Development Approval.

-- 1. Holiday House and Holiday Accommodation where: - a) There is a maximum of 2 guests (or one family) on one occasion in any 12 month period for a maximum of 3 consecutive months; - b) There is no works component or development approval is not needed for any works component; - c) Written notification is provided to the City, including a management plan and code of conduct that accords with Clause 3.1.4; and - d) The use operates in accordance with the management plan. - Bed and Breakfast in a Local Centre, District Centre, Regional Centre or Commercial Zone where: - a) There is a maximum of 4 guests (or one family); - b) There is no works component or development approval is not needed for any works component; - c) Written notification is provided to the City, including a management plan and code of conduct that accord with Clause 3.1.4; and - d) The use operates in accordance with the management plan. - 3.
-Holiday House and Holiday Accommodation in a Local Centre, District Centre, Regional Centre or Commercial Zone where: - a) There is a maximum of 4 guests (or one family) where a host is present, or a maximum of 2 guests (or one family) where no host is present; - b) There is no works component or development approval is not needed for any works component;
+- 1. Bed and Breakfast in a Local Centre, District Centre, Regional Centre or Commercial Zone where: - a) There is a maximum of 4 guests (or one family); - b) There is no works component or development approval is not needed for any works component; and - c) Written notification is provided to the City, including a Management plan and Code of conduct to the City's satisfaction. - 2.
+Holiday House and Holiday Accommodation in a Local Centre, District Centre, Regional Centre or Commercial Zone where: - a) A host is present and there is a maximum of 4 guests (or one family), or there is no host present and a maximum of 2 guests; - b) There is no works component or development approval is not needed for any works component; and - c) Written notification is provided to the City, including a management plan and code of conduct to the City's satisfaction. - 3.
+Bed and Breakfast in a Residential and Mixed Use zone where: - a) There is a maximum of 2 guests; - b) There is no works component or development approval is not needed for any works component; and - c) Written notification is provided to the City, including a management plan and code of conduct to the City's satisfaction. - 4.
+Holiday House in a Residential and Mixed Use zone where: - a) A host is present and there is a maximum of 2 guests;

-- c) Written notification is provided to the City, including a management plan and code of conduct that accords with Clause 3.1.4; and - d) The use operates in accordance with the management plan. - 4.
-Bed and Breakfast in a Residential and Mixed Use zone where: - a) There is a maximum of 2 guests (or one family); - b) There is no works component or development approval is not needed for any works component; - c) Written notification is provided to the City, including a management plan and code of conduct that accords with Clause 3.1.4; and - d) The use operates in accordance with the management plan. - 5.
-Holiday House and Holiday Accommodation in a Residential and Mixed Use zone where: - a) There is a maximum of 2 guests (or one family); - b) There is no works component or development approval is not needed for any works component; - c) Written notification is provided to the City, including a management plan and code of conduct that accords with Clause 3.1.4; and - d) The use operates in accordance with the management plan.
+- b) There is no works component or development approval is not needed for any works component; and - c) Written notification is provided to the City, including a management plan and code of conduct to the City's satisfaction.